-What is a Gas Plant Operator?
+What Does it Take to Be a Gas Plant Operator?

-Position Description Distribute or process gas for utility companies and others by controlling compressors to maintain specified pressures on main pipelines.
+Career Description Distribute or process gas for utility companies and others by controlling compressors to maintain specified pressures on main pipelines.

-What Every Gas Plant Operator Should Know
+Gas Plant Operator Required Skills

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.